-Ghost of a former railroad ticket manager, has been reported in the hotel.
+The ghost of a former railroad ticket manager has been reported in the hotel.
 When people see him, he apparently walks directly into a wall.
-Others have witnessed the ghost of a former waiter, riding in the service elevator and the sound of a baby crying in the basement, is also rather common for guests and employees.
+Others have witnessed the ghost of a former waiter riding in the service elevator and the sound of a baby crying in the basement, which is also rather common for guests and employees.

 To add even more to the odd ghosts in this hotel, witnesses have seen and heard a string quartet practicing their routines.